samwellsTU/4707.Unit1Project/README.md

 You will then export these classes and import them into `script.js` where you will define three `Artists`, one `Song` for each for the artist and then a `Playlist` that holds all three songs.

 ## Instructions
+Download the entire project repository to work on the assignment, or use GitHub Desktop to sync it to your local computer.

 Pick three songs that you would like to have on a playlist.
 Each song must be by a different artist.

 For each musician you will need to know: